Low lying zeros of Rankin-Selberg $L$-functions: Introduction

 where the sum is over the non-trivial zeros $\rho_{f\ot g} = \frac{1}{2} + i \gamma_{f \ot g}$ of $L(s, f\ot g)$ and $R$ is the analytic conductor of $f \ot g$.
 We have that

 See Section \ref{sec: RSL} for more information on the conductor.
-Because much of our analysis relies on bounding prime sums up to $R^\sigma$ where $\supp \hphi \subset (-\sigma, \sigma)$, we are able to obtain better results when the conductor is small.
+Because much of our analysis relies on bounding sums over primes smaller than $R^\sigma$ where $\supp \hphi \subset (-\sigma, \sigma)$, we are able to obtain better results when the conductor is small.
 These small conductor cases allow us to obtain Fourier support up to and beyond $(-1, 1)$ below, while we are restricted to $(-1/2, 1/2)$ in general.

-For the purposes of this paper, we assume the generalized Riemann hypothesis (GRH) for $L(s, f \ot g)$, so that $\gamma_{f \ot g}$ is always real.
-We assume GRH for $L(s, f \ot g)$ as well as $L(s, \sym^2 (f))$ and $L(s, \sym^2 (f) \ot \sym^2 (g))$ in order to obtain better estimates on prime sums in Section \ref{sec:explicit}, but this also makes our results easier to interpret.
+For the purposes of this paper, we assume the Generalized Riemann Hypothesis (GRH) for $L(s, f \ot g)$, so that $\gamma_{f \ot g}$ is always real.
+We assume GRH for $L(s, f \ot g)$ as well as $L(s, \sym^2 (f))$, $L(s, \sym^2 (g))$ and $L(s, \sym^2 (f) \ot \sym^2 (g))$ in order to obtain better estimates on prime sums in Section \ref{sec:explicit}, but this also makes our results easier to interpret.
 As such, all of the results stated in this paper are dependent on GRH for these $L$-functions.
 In order to prove Theorem \ref{thm: extendo}, we also assume GRH for Dirichlet $L$-functions.

 We are interested in averages of $D(f \ot g; \phi)$ over families of Rankin-Selberg convolutions of cusp forms.
 In particular, let